zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 Mendix charts do not take associations, so you usually have to take extra steps to use a non-persistable entity as a source.
 Using view entities is a faster and simpler way to create a chart.

-For the chart, you need the year on the X axis, and the total sales on the Y axis.
+For the chart, you want the year on the X axis, and the total sales on the Y axis.
 Create a view entity that groups this data by product category.
 To do this, follow the steps below:

-1. Open your domain model and create a new view entity named *YearlySalesbyCategoryVE*.
+1. Open your domain model and create a new view entity named *YearlySalesByCategoryVE*.
-2. Add the following query to the view entity:
+2. Add the following query to the OQL editor:

 ```
 SELECT